July 4th gun deals are live. See the deals

 • Safety Selector Is the Weak Point: Binds during throw, not a true 45 degrees, lacks the positive detent feel of a Radian Talon

-• V2 Coming March 2026: Adds 45-degree throw option and reduced drag; wait if the selector throw matters to you
+• V2 Now Shipping: Adds true 45/90 throw options and reduced drag; the upgrade pick if the selector throw matters to you

 Disclosure: We purchased this ARC-Fire with our own money at full retail.
 AS Designs has also sent a unit for testing and evaluation.
-Use code RIFLECONFIG for 10% off at activesafetydesigns.com (we receive no affiliate commission from this).
-This review is based on the unit we purchased.
+This review contains affiliate links; we may earn a commission if you purchase through them.
+Our assessment is based on the unit we purchased.

 Test Setup